At Koch meeting, Cornyn opens up on GOP's Supreme Court strategy

 Cornyn, who was participating in a closed-door question-and-answer session, said he wants to hold the final vote before the Oct.
 1 start of the next session of the high court — to "get her done" — but suggested he won't be upset if that date "slips a little," according to a person who attended the discussion.

-The explicit reason: the potential political gain for Republicans in rallying their base, and denying Democrats valuable time on the campaign trail, from a slower process.
+The explicit reason for a slower process is the potential political gain for Republicans in rallying their base, and denying Democrats valuable time on the campaign trail.
 But Cornyn rejected the idea that it would be better for the GOP to hold the nomination up until after Election Day to make sure Republican voters are energized.

 Manchin first Democrat to meet with KavanaughJul.30.201800:56